 DR. MICHAEL CICHAN is remembered as a distinguished scientist, a gentle person and a gentleman.
 He was a private person whose life and ambition centered around his family.
 He cared about people and their feelings.
 A man embarrassed or uneasy when he received an honor for which his friends and colleagues were also potential recipients.
 Presented by the Paleobotanical section, this award was named in honor of the memory and work of Michael A Cichan, who died in a plane crash in August of 1987.
-The Award was established to encourage work by young researchers at the interface of structural and evolutionary botany.
-This award is given to a young scholar for a paper published during the previous year in the fields of evolutionary and/or structural botany.
+The Award is to provide funds for those who have completed a PhD and are currently in a post-doctoral position or non-tenure track position.
+Application materials are due annually on March 15 and can be found by clicking here.

 2013 -Anne-Laure Decombeix, French National Center for Scientific Resaerch at UMR AMAP Montpellier, for the paper titled: "The origins and early evolution of the megaphylous leaf," International Journal of Plant Sciences 171"641-661

 2012 -Dr. Jean Galtier, Botanique et Bioinformatique de l'Archiectures des Plantes (AMAP)

 2008 - Dr. Maria A. Gandolfo, Cornell University